Adaptive Optics Imaging Breaks the Central Caustic Cusp Approach Degeneracy in High Magnification Microlensing Events: A Search for a Wide Lens Companion

 \subsection{A Non-Luminous Companion}

 The alternative scenario to a dark primary lens is a dark companion orbiting a luminous primary lens.
-Again using the best-fit wide binary mass ratio and mass-luminosity relations assuming all of the measured flux is coming from the primary star, the primary lens mass is estimated to be $M_A = 1.08^{+0.06}_{-0.04}M_{\sun}$, orbited by a dark companion of mass $M_B = 1.57^{+0.10}_{-0.06}M_{\sun}$.
-For this scenario, the inferred lens system distance is further, at $D_L = 5.79^{+0.61}_{-0.35}\,$kpc.
+Again using the best-fit wide binary mass ratio and mass-luminosity relations assuming all of the measured flux is coming from the primary star, the primary lens mass is estimated to be $M_A = 1.08^{+0.11}_{-0.09}M_{\sun}$, orbited by a dark companion of mass $M_B = 1.57^{+0.15}_{-0.11}M_{\sun}$.
+For this scenario, the inferred lens system distance is {farther}, at $D_L = 5.79^{+0.61}_{-0.35}\,$kpc.
 The companion in this system may be consistent with a WD or NS, however it is very unlikely that a NS could form (through type II supernovae for example), and maintain a companion \citep{burrows:1987a}.
-We conduct a search of all public X-ray survey catalogues and find no objects in the vicinity of OB110950.
-The nearest unrelated transient object, XTE J1755-324, classified as an X-ray Nova \citep{revnivtsev:1998a}, is located 42{\arcmin } from the microlensing target.
-Further, the WD companion scenario would give an object that is at or above the Chandrasekhar limit.
+We conduct a search of all public X-ray survey catalogues and find no objects in the vicinity of OGLE-2011-BLG-0950.
+The nearest unrelated transient object, XTE J1755-324, classified as an X-ray Nova \citep{revnivtsev:1998a}, is located 42{\arcmin } from the microlensing target. {We note that it is unlikely that a NS in a wide orbit would emit X-rays.} Further, the WD companion scenario would give an object that is at or above the Chandrasekhar limit.
 Such WDs are quite rare and do not remain stable for very long \citep{hillman:2016a}, further reducing the likelihood for the wide orbiting WD companion interpretation.\\ To conclude, we find no strong evidence of an additional widely-separated lens object in either epoch.
 For the 2021 data, a three-star MCMC analysis gives a possible wide orbiting dark object with a brightness of $K = 22.2^{+1.4}_{-0.8}$, which is below the detection limit.
 Given the best-fit mass ratio for the wide binary model, this implies either a WD primary lens with a main sequence companion, or a main sequence primary lens with a WD/NS companion.
-Nevertheless, both wide stellar binary scenarios are less-preferred than the close stellar binary solution by the MCMC best-fit $\chi^2$, expected flux ratio, and WD/NS formation scenarios.
+Nevertheless, both wide stellar binary scenarios are less-preferred than the close stellar binary solution by the {\textit{DAOPHOT$\_$MCMC}} best-fit $\chi^2$, expected flux ratio, and WD/NS formation scenarios.